6uhrmittag/taskbutler/README.rst

 3. Taskbutler is tested on Ubuntu
 4. For optimal use, Taskbutler should run periodical on a server/computer to continuously update your tasks
+5. Taskbutler doesn't need to be reachable from the internet(no ports or WebHooks).
+It works by pulling data from Todoist via HTTPS - so only outbound HTTPS is required.
+Which usually means: no additional firewall configuration required.

 *Even though I never experienced any data loss, it's nice to know that* \ `Todoist provides a daily backup of your data. <https://support.todoist.com/hc/en-us/articles/115001799989>`_